EPM- Part II: Symptoms, Diagnosis and Treatment

 How do I know if my horse has EPM?

 Equine protozoal myeloencephalitis, known as EPM, attacks the horse’s central nervous system and causes inflammation and damage to the brain and/or spinal cord.
 EPM is passed on to the horse when they consume feed contaminated by opossum feces.
 (See: EPM – Part I: What is EPM and how did my horse get it?)
 EPM is defined as a progressive, degenerative disease, which means as time passes, the inflammation can become widespread and the damage can increase in severity.
 Once affected, the function of the tissues in the central nervous system may continue to deteriorate.
-EPM can be a fatal.
+EPM in horses can be fatal.
 Unfortunately, the symptoms of EPM can be difficult to distinguish from other diseases, such as wobbler syndrome, Herpesvirus 1, West Nile virus, rabies, or even equine encephalitis, so this makes it hard to diagnose.

-Symptoms of EPM
+Symptoms of EPM in horses

-If your horse has been unlucky enough to ingest the sporulated oocysts that carry the immature EPM protozoa which will infect your horse, the protozoa will hitch a ride on the horse’s white blood cells and migrate through the blood-brain barrier where they will target tissues in either the brain or the spinal cord, or both.
+If your horse has been unlucky enough to ingest the sporulated oocysts that carry the immature EPM protozoa which will infect your horse, the protozoa will hitch a ride on the horse’s white blood cells and migrate through the blood-brain barrier where they will target tissues in either the brain or the spinal cord or both.
 Once in the tissue, these protozoa cause inflammation that damages the cells, causing a loss of function.

 A key feature in EPM is that the symptoms are asymmetric – which means that they can be worse on one side of the body.
 Signs of illness may come on suddenly or progress slowly.
 Some signs are almost imperceptible at first but progressively get worse.
 It is more common to see symptoms related to spinal cord involvement than brain damage.
 Symptoms can range from very mild to very severe.